D-Dean-Lab/CtGAP/README.md

 - `indir` is the path to your input folder
 - `outdir` is the path to your desired output folder.
 - `mode` will tell the pipeline what type of assembly to perform
 - `reference` will be the reference sequence your samples will be compared to.
-You need to have one even if doing denovo assembly
+If you are running denovo assembly or don't want to use a reference, set this to "reference_24"
+- `hostReference` will be the genome of the host organism you downloaded above in step 6.
+Add its full filename after `resource/`
 4. In `ctgap/` folder run the pipeline:
 ```
 snakemake -j 8 --use-conda -k